Attack on Ras Tanura: Prelude

 Among them was a plan to bomb the Ras Tanura Oil Production facility, which was responsible for approximately 7 million barrels of oil daily.
 For comparison, the entire country of Kuwait produced around 1.5 million barrels of oil a day, which alone caused oil prices around the world to double after the Iraqi invasion.
-This was the only operation of all their ones planned that was attempted, although their plan to attack landing Marines was on call and ready to go at a moments notice should they ever have attempted the amphibious invasion.
-Luckily for the Coalition, it was a planned farce.
+This was the only operation of all those planned that was attempted, although their plan to attack landing Marines was on call and ready to go at a moments notice should they ever have attempted the amphibious invasion.
+Unbeknownst to the Iraqis, it was a planned farce.

 Planning

 On 22 January, Iraqi leadership ordered the mission profile to attack Ras Tanura to be updated and executed.
 The planned date for the attack was 23 of January.
 In light of the ongoing war, Iraqi planners changed the mission profile several ways in order to improve their odds of success against Coalition air power.
 The main change was the entire mission was going to be conducted from an altitude of approximately 30-50m, at speeds of around 580 mph.
 It was hoped that this would allow the Iraqi jets to enter Saudi airspace nearly undetected, or at least detected too late to stop the attack.

-Iraqi Mirage F1s were in fact F1EQ-4 variants loaded for the mission with two 400-kg bombs, a Remora radar jamming pod and a Sycomore chaff/ flare dispenser.
+Iraqi Mirage F1s were in fact F1EQ-4 variants loaded for the mission with two 400-kg bombs, a Remora radar jamming pod and a Sycomore chaff/flare dispenser.
 Their departure was planned for early morning on 23 January when U.S. jets bombed the airfield and destroyed two of the aircraft assigned to the mission.
 After prepping two more aircraft, another bombing raid later the same day destroyed another one.
 In addition, power was knocked out to the airfield temporarily, causing one of the aircraft to be trapped inside its hangar.
 The mission was delayed until 24 January.
 However, it was pushed back again due to delays in clearing cluster bombs around the aircraft hangars.
 The raid finally got off the ground in the early morning of 26 January.